nino-b/Everything-You-Need-To-Know-About-Git/notes/part-2.md

 - It allows us to update underneath our set of changes.
 - In some sence, we can think that it 'rewrites the history'.
-- Allows us what is currently the reality and then our changes.
+- Allows us to apply what is currently the reality and then our changes.
 So it allows us to check our code in new reality, instead of checking it in previous reality.
 - We can do 'Fast Forward Merge' (commits are not necessary).

 The basic steps of rebase: